ahmed-gaal/breast-cancer-classification/README.md

 The objective of this ML Workflow is to accurately classifiy the diagnosis of patients to whether the cancer is **malignant** or **benign**.

-### This is a Machine Learning Pipeline that consists of
+### This steps of this workflow consists of

 *   Extracting the data from a remote storage.

-*   Feature extraction, preprocessing and transformation occurs.
+*   Feature extraction, preprocessing and transformation.

 *   A machine learning algorithm is applied to the transformed data and saved in a serialized format.

 *   Finally the last step of our pipeline is model evaluation.

 --------